 Sometimes licensees crossed the line and found themselves in serious jeopardy in violation of various codes of ethics, statutes and regulations, and contractual commitments.

 The answer ultimately is it depends on the situation and the agreements that are currently in place.
-Over the years, as the industry and consumer relationship has changed from that of agency to designated licensee, sometimes the lines are blurred more so today than they were in the past.
+Over the years, as the industry and consumer relationship has changed from that of agency to designated licensee, sometimes the lines are blurred more today than they were in the past.

 In the old days it was very simple.
 If you put 100 people in the room, which I have, and asked the question who does the listing belong to, everyone in the room would’ve said listings belong to the broker.
 Some of the basis of that answer was based on the old agency law consistent throughout all 50 states which basically established the relationship between the consumer and the brokerage at the broker level, making all licensees at the company sub-agents to the consumer and broker.

-Other variations could occur because of the nature of different MLS agreements, coupled with various state laws which could cause variations to the answer of the question, who owns the listing, to be answered differently even within the same state.
+Other variations could occur because of the nature of different MLS agreements, coupled with various state laws which could cause variations to the answer to the question, who owns the listing, to be answered differently even within the same state.

 Another key document to look at in arguments is the contractual agreement signed between the broker and the independent contractor.
 It many cases, this becomes the control document and can help in avoiding arguments when a licensee is leaving to go to another brokerage or leaving to start their own company.

 I’ve had new salespeople come to me saying that they would work for me for free because they had so much respect such that I could mentor them, and they felt it would be worth it just to be at the company.
 They thought they would be with me forever.
 Here’s what I learned over the years: they’re all going to leave you.
-And their perception when they’re leaving is often very different from what they tell you when they come to work for the brokerage.
+And their perception of when they’re leaving is often very different from what they tell you when they come to work for the brokerage.

 What I learned over the years from my own experience and the experience of other brokers is sometimes we don’t respond perfectly when told somebody is leaving.
 To avoid misunderstandings and minimize upset, have a written agreement that details the nature of the departure regarding any listings, property management agreements, or pending sales and what the financial arrangement will be.